 5. Keeping the bearing flange pressed against the cover, install the assembly onto the differential housing.
 While this is being performed, align the internal splines of the differential lock coupler to the external splines of the housing.
 Secure the cover to the housing with existing cap screws.
-Tighten evenly to 16.5 ft-lb.
+Tighten evenly to 16.5 ft-lb (22.4 N-m).

-■NOTE: Place the differential ID tag in the position shown.
+NOTE: Place the differential ID tag in the position shown.

-6. Install the two shift fork shafts with spring and 2WD/4WD coupler into the housing.
+6. Install the two shift fork shafts with spring and 2WD/ 4WD coupler into the housing.
 Grease the splines; then engage the splines of the coupler to the splines of the pinion shaft.

-7. With the dowel pin (A) in place, install a new gasket.
+- PK227 - 7.
+With the dowel pin (A) in place, install a new gasket.
 Place the input shaft housing with bracket onto the differential housing.
-Tighten the cap screws to 16.5 ft-lb.
+Tighten the cap screws to 16.5 ft-lb (22.4 N-m).